 Tobacco smoking is the greatest single cause of premature death and is a leading preventable cause of morbidity in New South Wales.

-Smoking causes around 5,200 deaths and 44,000 hospitalisations in NSW per year.
+Smoking-related illness accounts for around 5,300 deaths and 46,000 hospitalisations per year.
 These hospitalisations are mainly due to lung cancer, chronic obstructive pulmonary disease and ischaemic heart disease.

 Non-smokers can also be adversely affected by exposure to environmental tobacco smoke (ETS).
 In children, breathing ETS can lead to bronchitis, pneumonia, asthma and other illnesses.
 In adults, breathing ETS can increase the risk of cardiovascular disease, lung cancer and other lung diseases.
 This is in addition to the "irritant" effects of ETS on the eyes, nose, throat and airway passages that arise from the presence of irritant chemicals in tobacco smoke.

 NSW Health is a major driving force in tobacco control in NSW, working on: